ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Experiments and Results

 \subsection{Constrained Design}

-We also experimented with breaking the symmetry of the co-design in the Ant environment by removing the ground contact link of the front left leg as shown in Fig. \ref{fig:antUPNHBR-figures}.
-We observed that while other methods struggled to identify designs that were able to walk, our method and UPNHB-F were able to find good co-designs using a budget of only 2.8 million steps.
-The resultant design from our method had the other front leg (i.e., right leg) to be small and the hind legs to be long, resembling a Kangaroo rat.
+We experimented with breaking the robot's symmetry in the Ant environment by removing the front left leg's ground contact link (Fig. \ref{fig:antECoDeR-figures}).
+While other methods struggled to identify designs that walk, our method found good co-designs within a 2.8 million steps budget.
+The resultant design had the other front leg (i.e., right leg) shortened and the hind legs elongated, resembling a Kangaroo rat.
+This bio-mimetic design exhibits jumping and crawling behaviours, as shown in supplementary videos at \url{https://n-kish.github.io/ecode/}.
+Although the control policy can be further refined, the design appears near-optimal given the limited time steps.